Siroha7/Siroha7/README.md

-- 👋 Hi, I’m @Siroha7
+- 👋 Hi, I’m RahmatSobrian
 - 👀 I’m interested in Android development, kernel modding, and Linux customization.
 - 🌱 I’m currently learning how to build, edit, compile and debug Android kernels using VS Code or Ubuntu in Termux.
 - 💞️ I’m looking to collaborate with developers who can help me learn kernel compilation from scratch.
-- 📫 How to reach me t.me/Shiroyuki7
+- 📫 How to reach me
+  Telegram: t.me/Shiroyuki7
 - 😄 Pronouns: He
 - ⚡ Fun fact: I love experiments